mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Vehicles are mounting the kerb to pass each other and damaging the kerbs and grass verges, 29th August :- [8093071](https://www.fixmystreet.com/report/8093071)
 - Dangerous parking on the Mead Road/Churchill Road junction, 29th August :- [8093050](https://www.fixmystreet.com/report/8093050)
 - Tall trees dangerous in high winds on Mead Rd path, 29th August :- [8092997](https://www.fixmystreet.com/report/8092997)
-- Line painting/bike lane needs redoing along Hall road, 29th August :- [8092871](https://www.fixmystreet.com/report/8092871)
-- Bin not emptied & overflowing, 29th August :- [8092818](https://www.fixmystreet.com/report/8092818)
-- The advertising sign takes up half of the pavement and on occasion I have had to walk on the high street with cars turning right on to St James Rd., 29th August :- [8092653](https://www.fixmystreet.com/report/8092653)

 <!-- fix_marker ends -->